mrapp-ke/Boomer-Datasets/README.md

 A collection of 19,348 documents about European Union law.
 It contains many different types of documents, such as treaties or case-law and legislative proposals, which are indexed according to several orthogonal categorization schemes.
 The most important categorization is provided by the EUROVOC descriptors, which form a topical hierarchy with almost 4,000 categories that are concerned with different aspects of European law.

-#### Flags

-*E.C.
-Goncalves, Alexandre Plastino, and Alex A. Freitas.
-A genetic algorithm for optimizing the label ordering in multi-label classifier chains.
-In IEEE 25th International Conference on Tools with Artificial Intelligence, pp. 469–476.
-2013.*

-The goal of this dataset is to predict certain characteristics of flags, such as colors or shapes, based on information about the corresponding countries.

 #### Foodtruck

 *Adriano Rivolli, Larissa C. Parker, and Andre C.P.L.F. de Carvalho.
 Food Truck Recommendation Using Multi-label Classification.
 In EPIA 2017: Progress in Artificial Intelligence, pp. 585–596, 2017.*